termNinja/kaleidoscopeLLVM/README.md

 Have fun.
 And LLVM is actually really cool and powerfull.
 I was honestly suprised at how easy it was to construct a compiler for an abstract language.

+Oh and I always indent using tabs for various reasons.
+Make sure to set tab size to 4!